How Long Does Rubber Mulch Last?

-Although it seems like rubber mulch is solving the UK’s used tyre surplus, there are a few issues associated with scattering shredded rubber tyres over the ground.
+Although it seems like rubber mulch is solving the UK’s used tyre surplus, there are a few negative issues worth mentioning, associated with scattering shredded rubber tyres all over the ground.

-Although rubber mulch has great insulating properties when used as a landscaping ground cover, when it’s exposed to direct sunlight it gets very hot (and incidentally very smelly).
-The heat it soaks up from the sun can then kill the plants it’s meant to be protecting.
+Although rubber mulch has great insulating properties when used as a landscaping ground cover, when it’s exposed to direct sunlight it gets very hot (not to mention very smelly).
+The heat it soaks up from the sun can even kill the plants it is meant to be protecting.
 Not ideal.

 It Doesn’t Enrich the Soil

-Rubber mulch does not provide essential nutrients which enriches the soil like a wood mulch or bark nuggets do as they decompose.
-Rubber mulch breaks down, but it doesn’t completely decompose like wood mulch, and since rubber mulch cannot be tilled into the soil, it must be painstakingly removed at the end of its life, which is not an easy task.
+Rubber mulch does not provide essential nutrients which enrich the soil like a natural alternative like wood mulch does as it decomposes.
+Rubber mulch does break down, but it doesn’t completely decompose like wood mulch, and since rubber mulch cannot be tilled into the soil, it must be painstakingly removed at the end of its life, which is not an easy, or pleasant task.

-It is still not known if there are serious health implications associated with shredded rubber exposure.
-The dust it creates as it breaks down can be easily inhaled, and the carcinogenic chemicals it contains inevitably get into the children’s mouths.
-It is not recommended to use rubber mulch in nurseries or childcare settings where there is a possibility of young children and babies ingesting the rubber pellets.
+It is still not known if there are health implications associated with exposure to shredded rubber.
+The dust it creates as it breaks down can be inhaled.
+It is not recommended for use in nurseries or childcare settings where there is a possibility of young children and babies ingesting the rubber pellets.

 Several highly toxic additives are used during the manufacture of tyres, such as zinc, chromium, lead, copper, cadmium and sulphur.
-These chemicals remain in the shredded tyres which comprise rubber mulch.
+These chemicals remain in the shredded tyres.
 There are some suggestions that these chemicals leach into the soil below and around the rubber mulch, especially during rainfall which results in the chemicals reaching our waterways, ground water and ultimately, our water supply.

 The cost of rubber mulch is high in comparison to other, natural alternatives such as playground wood chip.
 Although it does last up to three times as long as these natural products.
-It’s also worth bearing in mind that since shredded rubbed is no longer allowed to go to landfill there may be additional charges to pay when it’s time to dispose of it.
+It’s also worth bearing in mind that since tyres are no longer allowed to go to landfill there may be additional charges to pay when it’s time to dispose of it.

 More Research is Needed

-One thing is certain, more research is required on the health and environmental impacts on using rubber mulch before it can confidently be chosen as a safe product to use as a children’s playground surface, or even for use as a landscaping surface, or on artificial sports pitches.
+One thing is certain, more research is required on the health and environmental impacts of using rubber mulch before it can be confidently chosen as a safe product to use as a children’s playground surface, or even for use as a landscaping surface.